eiConsole Inline Test Mode

 Select the file you wish to test and click Open.
 We selected the Tutorial’s Photos.txt file.
 (Generally, the file would be located in the data folder, here we show the drop folder).

 Test processing will begin.
 As each stage completes, the question mark will be replaced by a checkmark if the stage is successful; or a red X if the stage fails.

 When a Trace Point is reached, the Generic Editor will be opened.
 This will allow you to edit the data before passing it along to the next stage.
 The Apply button is for introducing the changes.

 Once the test is completed, the output of each stage is viewable.
-Select the stage from the main Route Grid and for which you would like to view the output and then if required select a sub-stage within the Objects within selected stage section of the screen.
+Select the stage from the main Route Grid that you would like to view in the output and then, if required, select a sub-stage within the Objects within the selected stage section of the screen.

 Here the XSLT stage view.

-You can use the buttons at the bottom of the Stage Output Viewer to switch between XML , Text and HTML view.
+You can use the drop-down menu at the top of the Stage Output Viewer to switch between XML and JSON formats.